 1. Finding out what your property is really worth

 A solicitor will help you engage experts who can accurately calculate your property’s financial value.
-The public authority acquiring your land will retain a valuer to estimate what they believe your property is worth, but is often skewed towards the acquiring authority, which may not reflect your property’s true worth.
+The public authority acquiring your land will retain a valuer to estimate what they believe your property is worth, but as this is often skewed towards the acquiring authority, it may not reflect your property’s true worth.
 It is important that you engage a solicitor who can help you ascertain a value that is more favourable to you.